Bringing Course Content into the 21st Century

 Inclusive Access programs has been making waves among college campuses across the country with its innovative digital course materials model.
 Inclusive Access converts physical course materials into instantly accessible, totally interactive and adaptive digital content, while drastically reducing the cost to students.
 In short, TLU is beginning to upgrade our textbook model to improve access and affordability with 21st century tools.

 The Process Is Simple:

-- Students are sent an email two weeks before classes begin with instructions on how to access their digital course materials content.
-They’re able to access the content through E-Racer on the first day of class.
+- Your instructor send you an email before classes begin with instructions on how to access their digital course materials content.
+You're able to access the content through E-Racer before the first day of class.

-- If students choose to opt out, they can do so easily via a registrar link before the two-week deadline; access is turned off and a credit for the cost is credited to your student account.
+- If you choose to opt out, they can do so easily via a registrar link before the deadline; access is turned off and a credit for the cost is credited to your student account.

 Why It Works

 The Inclusive Access model is much less expensive than other options; because of the increased buy-in from students in a class offering Inclusive Access, publishers are willing to negotiate much lower prices than they are for print materials.
 In just its first semester, the program saved students over $10,000.
 It also gives students convenient day-one access to course content, and allows them to experience more interactive and adaptive digital content that has been shown to improve educational outcomes.
 In addition, it gives faculty members the freedom to better tailor their course materials, and they still have full academic freedom to choose the texts they want for their classes.